rgilks/connect-four/docs/CURRENT-STATE.md

 ## ✅ WASM AI Integration Complete

 The Connect Four game now has a **fully integrated Rust/WASM AI system** that provides sophisticated gameplay with advanced minimax algorithm and alpha-beta pruning.
+Recent fixes have resolved critical evaluation function issues, making the AI much more competitive.

 ## What's Currently Active